mhartington/nvim-typescript/README.md

 ## TODOS

 If there's a feature that you would like to see, feel free to open an issue or send a PR.

+Like this plugin?
+Buy me a coffee on [KoFI](http://ko-fi.com/mhartington)